pulsar-edit/pulsar-edit.github.io/docs/docs/atom-archive/upgrading-to-1-0-apis/index.md

 ---
-title: Upgrading to 1.0 APIs
+title: "Appendix D : Upgrading to 1.0 APIs"
 ---

 ## Upgrading to 1.0 APIs